datacarpentry/python-ecology-lesson/01-starting-with-data.md

 # there are a LOT of objectives up there!
 Too many??

 ##About Libraries
-A library in Python, contains a set of tools (called functions) that perform tasks on our data.
+A library in Python contains a set of tools (called functions) that perform tasks on our data.
 Importing a library is like getting a piece of lab equipment out of a storage locker and setting it up on the bench for use in a project.
 Once a library is setup, it can be used or called to perform many tasks.

 ##Pandas in Python
 One of the best options for working with tabular data in python is to use the [Python Data Analysis Library](http://pandas.pydata.org/) (a.k.a. pandas).
 The Pandas library provides data structures, produces high quality plots with [matplotlib](http://matplotlib.org/), and integrates nicely with other libraries that use [NumPy](http://www.numpy.org/) arrays.